Carreau/one-extra-fact/README.md

 Sections 3 and 4 then lay out what learners will do in what order, and the final section is the course's public face.

-This course uses Google Sheets, Unix, Python, and the Jupyter Notebook.
+This course's primary tools are Google Sheets, Unix, Python, and the Jupyter Notebook.
-Replacement modules using Excel, Windows, R, and RStudio will be designed separately.
+Parallel material using Excel, Windows, R, and RStudio will be designed separately.

 <!-- -------------------------------------------------------------------------------- -->